Fire (comics): Generation Lost

 Afterward, Fire encounters Lord in JLI headquarters.
 After mind-controlling Fire and then Booster Gold to prevent them from stopping him, he ports from the old JLI embassy back to Checkmate.
 Before they can figure out their next move, the base comes under attack by the Creature Commandos.
 Caught while powered down, Fire is shown having been shot several times.
-Fire is able to heal by using the bandages of the medic mummy of the Creature Commandos, but is unable to keep Blue Beetle from being kidnapped by Maxwell Lord.
-While the team deals with the apparent loss of Blue Beetle, Fire bonds with Gavril Ivanovich the current Rocket Red and the two grow close, eventually sharing a passionate kiss.
+Fire heals by using the bandages of Khalis, but is unable to keep Blue Beetle from being kidnapped by Maxwell Lord.
+While the team deals with the apparent loss of Blue Beetle, Fire bonds with Gavril Ivanovich, the current Rocket Red, and the two grow close, eventually sharing a passionate kiss.

 The New 52

-In The New 52 reboot, Fire appears as part of the Justice League International team.
+In The New 52 reboot, Fire appears as a member of Justice League International.
 Fire is injured toward the end of the first story arc and is sidelined for the remainder of the run.

+In Absolute Power, Fire and Ice lose her powers to Amanda Waller's Amazo army.
+After the Amazos are defeated, the two regain their powers, but have them swapped.
+Fire and Ice star in the 2024 miniseries Fire & Ice: Welcome to Smallville, where they relocate to Smallville; and the 2025 miniseries Fire & Ice: When Hell Freezes Over, where Fire inadvertently causes herself and Ice to swap bodies after wishing on a monkey's paw to return their powers to normal.
+Following a journey through Hell, Fire and Ice retrieve the Ring of Nabu and regain their original bodies and powers.